hhelmbre/qdbvcella/doc/index.rst

 Welcome to qdbvcella's documentation!
 ====================================

-`Shablona` is a template for a small scientific Python project.
+`qdbvcella` is a small scientific Python project for quantum dot association.

 To see how to use it, please refer to the `README file
-<https://github.com/uwescience/qdbvcella/blob/master/README.md>`_ in the Github repository.
+<https:/https://github.com/hhelmbre/qdbvcella/README.md>`_ in the Github repository.

 This is an example of documentation of the software, using sphinx_.